Skip to main content

 Who's Most at Risk

-Anyone can react to mold, but certain groups are significantly more vulnerable:
+Anyone can react to mold; certain groups are significantly more vulnerable.

 High-Risk Groups

-• People with asthma — Mold is a known asthma trigger.
-Exposure can cause attacks even in people whose asthma is normally well-controlled.
+People with asthma.
+Mold is a known asthma trigger.
+Per the CDC, exposure can cause attacks even in people whose asthma is normally well-controlled.

-• Immunocompromised individuals — People with HIV/AIDS, cancer patients on chemotherapy, organ transplant recipients, and others with weakened immune systems are at risk for fungal infections, not just allergic reactions.
+Immunocompromised individuals.
+People with HIV/AIDS, cancer patients on chemotherapy, organ transplant recipients, and others on immunosuppressants are at risk for fungal infections, not just allergic reactions.
+This is a meaningfully different risk category.

 Occupational Risk